GEM-benchmark/GEM-benchmark.github.io/web/tasks/DART.md

 For conversion of a meaning representation (MR) to a triple set, where the NAME slot was represented as the subject.

 #### Who are the source language producers?

-Human annotations and an automatic conversion procedure.
+The language producers are Wikipedia authors and/or editors for Wikipedia tables (WikiTableQuestions, WikiSQL, WebNLG), crowdworkers (E2E) and annotators (DART, E2E).

+No demographic information is provided.

 ### Annotations

 #### Annotation process

-We propose a two-stage annotation process for constructing triple set sentence pairs based on a tree-structured ontology of each table.
+Creators proposed a two-stage annotation process for constructing triple set sentence pairs based on a tree-structured ontology of each table.
 First, internal skilled annotators denote the parent column for each column header.
 Then, a larger number of annotators provide a sentential description of an automatically-chosen subset of table cells in a row.
 To form a triple set sentence pair, the highlighted cells can be converted to a connected triple set automatically according to the column ontology for the given table.

 #### Who are the annotators?

-Internal annotators from the research group ([Figure 7](https://arxiv.org/pdf/2007.02871.pdf)) and Amazon Mechanical Turk (MTurk) workers ([Figure 9](https://arxiv.org/pdf/2007.02871.pdf)).
+No further information about the MTurk workers has been provided.

 ### Personal and Sensitive Information